David Garrick was an actor and theatre manager in the eighteenth century

 Lichfield Grammar School.
 Samuel Johnson’s Academy at Edial, Near Lichfield, Staffordshire.
 Lincoln’s Inn Fields, London.

-Chronology/Biography of David Garrick:
+Timeline/Biography of David Garrick:

 1725: Birth of Garrick’s brother George.